 - In patients with allergic rhinitis, over 50% were considered “at increased risk” for OSA.

 - People with nasal congestion are nearly 2x more likely to have difficulty sleeping, or apneas.

 An online survey conducted in 2004 to assess QoL (quality of life) in 2002 patients with AR and nasal congestion (or their caregivers) has reinforced these findings .
 Within the subgroup of working adults (n = 1043), 59% reported that their congestion had affected their job performance.
 Of the 446 caregivers, 42% said that congestion led to their child’s poor productivity in school.
 Nasal congestion associated with AR also led to feelings of discomfort, frustration, fatigue, irritability, and stress* .
 A Swedish survey of 9538 adolescents with AR and/or asthma found that severe nasal symptoms were associated with lower grades in school .

 *Interesting to note the effects of sleep related breathing disorders also share similar symptoms to daytime effects of allergies.

-As a Medical Dental Clinic, the professional teams of Koala Center for Sleep & TMJ Disorders understand that often sleep interruptions can be exacerbated by allergies and colds.
+As a Medical Dental Clinic, the professional teams of Koala® Center For Sleep & TMJ Disorders understand that often sleep interruptions can be exacerbated by allergies and colds.
 One reason we work with medical providers on behalf of patients is so they experience better outcomes with our integrated medical approach.
 Your medical dental teams provide comprehensive solutions for your quality of life.
-To schedule an appointment at a location near you contact us at (855) 977-0400.
+To schedule an appointment at a location near you contact us.